dr-angekok/python-project-lvl4/README.md

 ```
 make install
 ```
-Now you should rename file .env.example to .env and added value of variable environments
+Now you should rename file env.example to .env and added value of variable environments

 After this:
 ```